-Hope Hall’s unique program, called Mastery in Learning©, was written and copyrighted by Sr. Diana Dolce.
-The Mastery in Learning© approach teaches the full New York State curriculum in a small class setting (elementary – 12 students per class; high school – 15 students per class), at a slower pace, using multi-sensory teaching strategies.
+Hope Hall’s unique educational program, called The Dolce Method for Learning Mastery©, was written and copyrighted by Sr. Diana Dolce, S.S.J.
+The Dolce Method teaches the full New York State curriculum in a small class setting (elementary – 12 students per class; high school – 15 students per class), at a slower pace, using multi-sensory teaching strategies.
 Specifically, the program:

 • Provides an inclusive, supportive, nurturing environment that develops a strong sense of belonging to a Community of Learners.